nylander/GAAS/annotation/CheatSheet/gxf.md

 With this last paper it's hard to understand from which project the GTF format is finally born.

 ## GTF2 (2003)

+The original GTF described by Ensembl has been adapted and became GTF2 for the need of the the Mouse/Human Annotation Collaboration.

 [Here the description from the Washington University in St. Louis](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).
 Found from the Eval publication received the 18 july 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
 Prior to the publication in BMC Bioinformatics (and after 1 January 2003 because it's the most recent  journal cited in his report) E. Kleiber released a Master project report named "Eval: A Gene Set Comparison System" where he mention and describe the GTF, maybe the first version of the format.